krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 to understand how they fit together in the order they are presented here.

-So even though it is a gentle introduction, it is not the kind of introduction that you will get as much value from if you simply skim this document.
+So even though it is a gentle introduction, it is not the kind of introduction that you will get as much value from if you simply skim this document superficially.

 > If you are not into reading long technical documents and would like
 > to listen to a podcast that explains the key ideas, you can find a remarkably